Visma-Dev/e-News/README.md

 ## 🟣 What is it?

-<p>e-News is my first full-fledged web-dev project written in basic php, mainly by the procedural method.</p>
+<p>e-News is my first full-fledged web-project written in basic php, mainly by the procedural method.</p>

 <p>
 <h4 style="background-color:powderblue;">The goals of this project were:</h4>